Become a Personal Trainer

 This course will help you study for the ACE Certified Personal Trainer (CPT) exam by holding you accountable.

-This course does not certify you to become an ACE CPT meaning you will not take the exam during the course.
-You will take a CPT exam after the ACE Prep Course.
+The final exam at the end of the course simply assesses your knowledge of the course.
+This course does not certify you to become an ACE CPT meaning you will take a CPT exam after the ACE Prep Course.

-The course is $100.
+The course fee is normally $100.
 You may checkout the required textbook for free from Recreation Services or purchase one on your own.
-If interested, contact Miranda Kolenda prior to purchasing materials from ACE for a 20% discount.
+If interested in purchasing your own textbook, which you can reference when you're a personal trainer, contact Miranda Kolenda to receive a 20% discount prior to purchasing materials from ACE.

 The required textbook is called The Exercise Professional's Guide to Personal Training.

 Note: You are responsible for purchasing the ACE CPT exam.
-Students who successfully complete the ACE Personal Training Prep Course with a certain grade percentage will be eligible to interview to be a personal trainer for KU Recreation Services immediately after the course.
-If hired, they may begin to train clients (saving money for the exam) and have six months from the date of hire to pass a certified personal trainer NCCA accredited exam to continue training clients.
+Students who successfully complete the ACE Personal Training Prep Course with a certain grade percentage will be eligible to interview to be a personal trainer for KU Recreation Services immediately after the course (as long as personal trainers need to be hired).
+If hired, you may begin to train clients (saving money for the exam) and have six months from the date of hire to pass a certified personal trainer NCCA accredited exam to continue training clients.

 - Registration is closed.